 We said in our first beta impressions that Overwatch 2 feels more like a chunky update than a full-blown sequel.
 Sentiment online said much the same.
 After several more betas and some time on the review server, we’ve played nothing to change our mind – and that’s a little deflating.
 Overwatch 2’s PvP is Overwatch 1 with a few bells and whistles (and the annoying Open Queue system).

-While I remain hopeful that the PvE content will give the game the new lease on life it needs, part of me is waiting to be disappointed – and that’s what sucks.
+While I remain hopeful that the Overwatch 2 PvE release date will give the game the new lease on life it needs, part of me is waiting to be disappointed – and that’s what sucks.
 I should be excited, but I’m simply ‘meh,’ possibly the worst emotion you can feel about a new game.

 The cavalry’s here, sure, but is it enough to revive Overwatch?
 Not on the strength of the PvP showing alone.